WilmerLab/wilmerlab.github.io/README.md

 Jekyll preconfigured and then to serve the website on your machine's `localhost` on port `4000`.

-If you do not have GNU make but you do have Docker installed, you can execute the `serve` directive from the Makefile ''manually''.
+If you do not have GNU Make but you do have Docker installed, you can execute the `serve` directive from the Makefile ''manually''.
 The Makefile lists a _shell_ command:
 ```sh